 Currently there is a huge supply of houses hanging over the real estate market.
 Without government interference the housing market would clear in a month or two.
 Even on local levels every effort is made to make sure foreclosures trickle onto the market.
 Information relevant to buyers is withheld.
 Every asset will sell at the right price.
 Houses are no exception.
 An economic recession will end only when markets are cleared of excesses.
 Real estate prices still have a long way to fall.

 Over the past several decades the financial sector has gained enormous political power.
 As a result, government policy has promoted the growth of large banks, hedge funds, brokerage houses and anything else related to assets and money.
-The financial sector became so powerful that government became a tool to be used for enhancing the value of financial assets beyond any levels that would occur in a free market setting.
+The financial sector has became so powerful that government is now a tool to be used for enhancing the value of financial assets beyond any levels that would occur in a free market setting.

 Like any sector that has had government assistance, the bloated financial sector has become is an inefficient use of resources.
 In a free market setting such a situation would never occur.
 Wall Street is so bloated that it is self destructive.
 The financial sector must be cleared of excesses before an economic recovery can begin.